Generic Name and Formulations:

 Bispecific factor IXa- and factor X-directed antibody.

-Inj site reactions, headache, arthralgia, pyrexia, diarrhea, myalgia; thrombotic microangiopathy, thromboembolism.
+Inj site reactions, headache, arthralgia, pyrexia, diarrhea; thrombotic microangiopathy, thromboembolism.